Cantech Knowledge Base

 How to Install Apache, MySQL, PHP (LAMP Stack) on Debian 12?

 The installation of the LAMP stack is required to build a dynamic website or a web application on a Debian 12 server.
-It consists of four essential open-source components: Linux, Apache, MySQL, and PHP.
+This Debian LAMP server consists of four essential open-source components: Linux, Apache, MySQL, and PHP.
 Together, the below tools create a powerful and efficient web server setup.

 • Linux provides a stable and secure environment.
 It acts as the foundation for your system.